Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Lionsberg Governance Guide/Functional Accountability.md

 # Functional Accountability

-The [[Lionsberg System of Governance]] is rooted in Functional Accountability across levels of abstraction, rather than hierarchy.
+The [[Lionsberg System of Governance]] is rooted in Functional Accountability across levels of abstraction.

 It views the entire Human System and Living System as one Whole / Body, with each element of the System responsible and accountable to certain functions within the System.

-Each Circle, Organization, and Community should develop a Functional Accountability Chart.
+Each Group, Organization, and Community should develop a [[Functional Accountability Chart]].

 While Groups necessarily delegate Functional Accountability to Individuals, they should retain full Accountability and Responsibility for All Functions at the Group Level.